Tribune: Tribunes of the treasury

 The exact nature of the Tribuni Aerarii, or Tribunes of the Treasury is shrouded in mystery.
 Originally they seem to have been tax collectors, but this power was slowly lost to other officials.
 By the end of the Republic, this style belonged to a class of persons slightly below the equites in wealth.
 When the makeup of Roman juries was reformed in 70 BC, it was stipulated that one-third of the members of each jury should belong to this class.

 Later uses of the title

+Post-Roman Britain

+In his Vita Germani, a hagiography of St. Germanus of Auxerre, Constantius of Lyon writes that during his visit to Britain in AD 429, Germanus miraculously healed the blind daughter of "a man with tribunician power" (vir tribunicae potestatis).
+Being that the Roman Empire had withdrawn from Britain in AD 410, the use of this term may imply a continuation of some form of local Roman political system.
+There exists the possibility that this tribune had commanded a unit of the Roman army which had disbanded after the break with Rome, and was now occupying a more locally-granted appointment to help manage his city's defences.

 Republic of Venice

 In the early history of the Republic of Venice, during the tenure of the sixth Doge Domenico Monegario, Venice instituted a dual Tribunal modeled on the above Roman institution - two new Tribunes being elected each year, with the intention to oversee the Doge and prevent abuse of power (though this aim was not always successfully achieved).